caojiguo/cFuncSIM/README.md

  3. slos.R: R code for implementation of the slos method;

  4. bike_dataset.R: R code for the data set used in the application;

+  5. NonpModelCheck_3.0.tar.gz: The R code needs o use the package "NonpModelCheck".
+This package is not available in cran anymore, but you can install it using

+install.packages('NonpModelCheck_3.0.tar.gz')